 In case you hadn’t guessed, I’m all for clearing the clutter and ensuring homes feel calm and clear.
-However, it’s easy to overcompensate when making your home feel clean – this can result in a home that feels sterile.
-If you feel that your home suffers from this, here are a few ways in which you can give your home a sense of life whilst keeping it decluttered and organised.
+However, it’s easy to overcompensate when making your home feel clutter-free – this can result in a home that feels sterile.
+If you feel that your home suffers from this or it’s a fear as you move through your decluttering journey, here are a few ways in which you can give your home a sense of life whilst keeping it decluttered and organised.

 Hang up some art

-Art could provide that human connection to a room that is missing.
+Art can provide that human connection to a room that is missing something.
 It’s a great way to spice up an empty wall and bring colour to a neutral colour scheme.
 Artwork can be of anything you look – to give it a personal touch, choose a piece of artwork that carries some meaning to you.
 It could be a painting of a place you’ve been or simply an abstract piece that you simply like the energy of.

 Use more natural materials

 Too many artificial materials could also cause your home to feel sterile.
 Take a break from synthetic fibre upholstery and opt for a leather or a cotton sofa to add warmth and depth.
 Avoid plasticYou could also try incorporating more natural wood tones in your home.
 Try to avoid wooden furniture coated in high-gloss paint that takes away the natural feel – instead try to preserve the appearance of the wood such as with oak furniture.
 Wood can also be great for flooring, countertops and frames.
 If you like the industrial look, there are some fantastic ways to add interest to your home using metal shelving and accessories or you could expose a brick wall.
 If you like more modern looking materials, consider bamboo, terracotta, marble, slate and limestone.